top of page

 "Teach us to number our days that we may gain a heart of wisdom."
 (Psalm 20:12)

 My father often spoke of death as a homecoming and was as prepared as he could be for his transition in 2007.
 Doctors had suggested procedures to prolong his life, but he insisted on dying at home.
-He did not want to be medicated or intubated.
-We respected his wishes.
+He did not want to be medicated or intubated, and we respected his wishes.

 After a stroke which left him paralyzed, he was discharged from the hospital and we took him home.
 He could no longer speak, but he had just enough strength to contract the muscles of his fingers and thumb.
 With my finger in his hand, he could squeeze.
 “If you can hear me, squeeze my finger.”
 He squeezed.
 “If you’re comfortable, squeeze my finger.”
 Squeeze.
 “If you’re thirsty, squeeze my finger.”
 No squeeze.
 “You are not thirsty.
 Is this correct?”
 Squeeze.
 If computers could be programmed using 0s and 1s, I reasoned we could communicate volumes with a simple squeeze.
 “Are you ready to go home?”
 Long pause.
 Squeeze.